Debt Collection Online Course

 Registration fee categories (including VAT):

-• Practising legal practitioners and other staff from legal firms: R 1 650 per person.
+Practising legal practitioners and other staff from firms: R1 800 per person.

 How to register